Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is my claim worth?

 QLD WorkCover weekly payments are subject to income tax deductions, and WorkCover cannot withhold additional amounts for items such as compulsory employer superannuation payments.
-However, industrial agreements requiring employers to continue making superannuation payments while an injured employee is out on workers’ compensation are rare.
+However, it is rare for industrial agreements to require employers to continue making superannuation payments while an injured employee is receiving workers’ compensation.

 What is a Lump Sum Workers Compensation Payout?